New regulations for combustible cladding in Queensland

-- Acquaint themselves with their responsibilities in this unique circumstance, including the updated regulations and information.
+- Know your responsibilities in this unique circumstance, including the updated regulations and information.
 For more information, visit Queensland Building and Construction Commission (QBCC)

 - Source the relevant documents, such as a copy of your property’s Certificate of Classification, to confirm your buildings legal status regarding this matter.

-PICA Group note: As part of our additional services, Body Corporate Services (BCS) will be working to ensure each body corporate has the appropriate information on hand to be able to determine if they meet the pre-defined criteria for the stages to commence.
+As part of our additional services, Body Corporate Services (BCS) is working to ensure each body corporate has the appropriate information on hand to be able to determine if they meet the pre-defined criteria for the stages to commence.

 What happens if your building does not have any cladding?

 In circumstances where it may appear that your building does not have any cladding, the Queensland Building and Construction Commission (QBCC) has made it clear that the onus of responsibility rests with owners to demonstrate the status of their buildings.

 While this initial regulation and audit process is only applying to identified “high risk” buildings, this considered to be a similar issue to asbestos management and fire safety standards – that these requirements will be widespread and standard in future.